This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Ready in 30 Minutes: A fast, satisfying meal without the wait.
+• Ready in 30 Minutes: A warm, satisfying bowl of soup on the table fast.

 Save This Recipe!